slowernews/archi-project/README.md

 ### Core values

 - *Easy learning curve for newbies:* a macro understanding of the project should be easy to grasp.
-- *Progressive:* every project is different so folder[^1] and file[^2] structure are not fixed.
-However complexity - when needed - will grow in a predictable way.
+- *Progressive:* every project is different so folder structure[^1] is not fixed.
+However, complexity - when needed - will grow in a predictable way.

 ### So, how can you start organizing your project?